AmirChegini/de.keleya.hiring.skillcheck.backend.public/README.md

   - It's not a public endpoint, so we need Authentication and Authorization
   - I used AuthGuard and RolesGuard to Authorize users

-* (public) POST /user should create a new user with credentials
+* POST /user should create a new user with credentials
   request:

   - `name` is required, it should be at least 3 chars